 U.S. Secretary of the Interior Ryan Zinke followed Trump’s tweet with a statement echoing that the administration believed conservation was “critical” and that issuing permits would be delayed.
 “President Trump and I have talked and both believe that conservation and healthy herds are critical,” Zinke said in a statement Friday night.
 “As a result, in a manner compliant with all applicable laws, rules and regulations, the issuing of permits is being put on hold as the decision is being reviewed.”

 Wildlife advocates said lifting the ban would accelerate the destruction of sensitive species.
-Both elephants and lions are covered under the Endangered Species Act, but a provision in the act allows the government to give permits to import trophies if there was evidence that the hunting benefited conservation.
+Both elephants and lions are covered under the Endangered Species Act, but a provision in the act allows the government to give permits to import trophies if there was evidence that the hunting benefitted conservation.

 U.S. officials apparently began issuing permits for lion trophies hunted in Zambia and Zimbabwe about a month ago, according to ABC News.
 U.S. Fish and Wildlife Service officials said the decision was made after concluding that regulated hunting would help the survival of the endangered species.